-The term “designer drug” might sound fancy, but ultimately it’s really just any chemical substance designed to mimic or analog the effects of an illegal drug.
-In California, synthetic drugs are illegal to sell, but sometimes determining illegality of a substance can be difficult.
-If you have been accused of selling some kind of designer drug, do not speak to the police before talking to a La Jolla criminal lawyer first.
+The term “designer drug” might sound fancy, but ultimately it is defined as any chemical substance designed to mimic or analog the effects of an illegal drug.
+That’s why these are also called synthetic drugs, the most famous of which is bath salts, which is essentially a synthetic copy of methamphetamine.
+In California, these synthetic drugs are illegal to sell, but sometimes determining illegality of a substance can be difficult.
+If you have been accused of selling some kind of designer drug, do not speak to the police before talking to a drug defense lawyer first.

 In most cases, the penalty for selling a synthetic, designer drug will be the same as it would be if you were selling the actual drug it is analogous to.
-Rancho Bernardo drug lawyers have other defense strategies available to them aside from claiming that the drugs do not fall under the list of illegal synthetic substances.
+There are many defenses to these crimes, aside from claiming that the drugs do not fall under the list of illegal synthetic substances.
 In some cases, the best course is to fight against illegal police searches while in other cases it may be to argue that the substance was for personal use and not for sale.
-It is always best to ask your legal representative what he or she thinks is the right strategy for your situation.
+It is always best to ask your attorney what he or she thinks is the right strategy for your situation.

-Each person’s case requires a different defense strategy, so if you have been charged with selling a synthetic drug, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Del Mar drug attorney Peter M. Liss.
+Each person’s case requires a different defense strategy, so if you have been charged with selling a synthetic drug, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with attorney Peter M. Liss.

 Creative Commons Image by Dennis Yang